open/close all folders

 - In Spyro: Enter the Dragonfly, one mini-game involves Spyro watching a tiki band play their drums and then repeating the drum beat back to earn a dragonfly.

-- In the Xbox 360 version of Mass Effect 1, this is how you hack into any piece of electronics that litters the world.
+- In the Xbox 360 and PS3 versions of Mass Effect, this is how you hack into any piece of electronics that litters the world.
 The PC version replaces this with something that actually looks slightly sophisticated.

-- Metal Arms: Glitch in the System had one part where the titular Glitch must pretend to be a spy-bot during calibration tests.
+- Metal Arms: Glitch in the System has one part where the eponymous Glitch must pretend to be a spy-bot during calibration tests.
 Various movement and rotation instructions are given, and three mistakes earn a ticket to the shredder.
 Sadly, going ballistic with a weapon isn't an option.

 - Chrono Trigger has a plot-relevant mini-game that gives you a perfect replica of the main character to replace him at the moment of his Plotline Death and undo it.
 Fortunately, during the one time it's plot-relevant, you can still continue if you fail...assuming you don't mind parting with a large sum of money.